bitmakerla/estela/estela-web/README.md

 Run spider projects with

-- Platform support
+- Friendly platform to deploy spiders
-- Storage support
+- Storage of data spiders
-- Data Persistence support
+-
 - No Data Loss

 # Getting Started